 Magnus von Horn’s Sweat avoids the cliche of portraying an Instagram influencer as shallow and instead extends empathy to her and her fans.
-Keep up to date with our TIFF ’20 coverage.

 Every time fitness influencer Sylwia Zajac (Magdalena Kolesnik) posted something on Instagram in Sweat, no matter how innocuous the post, I felt nervous.
 Sylwia is often alone in her comfy, secure apartment when she posts, but there’s still a pervading feeling that she’s unsafe and being watched; writer-director Magnus von Horn (The Here After) often shoots her from afar like surveillance footage.
 One wrong word, look, or phone camera movement could get her in trouble or give the game away that she’s not as perfect and happy as she seems on camera.